iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 ##### `SIG`

-The `SIG` line consists of the signal id, the format of this signal, optionally, the id of the value that should be linked to this signal using the `<-` symbol; this keeps the signal up to date with the respective id whether it is from a gpio, virt, or sync source, and the optional description.
+The `SIG` line consists of the signal id, the format of this signal, optionally, the id of the value that should be linked to this signal using a value setter `<<` or `>>`, dependent on whether this message is outgoing or incoming, respectively; this keeps the signal up to date with the given source whether it is from a gpio or virt source, and the optional description.

-Signals linked with the `<-` symbol are to be updated in the background at runtime.
-The header for formatting the incoming value will be generated but the actual logic must be then later defined in a separate source file.
+Signals linked with a value setter (`<<` or `>>`) are to be updated in the background at runtime.
+The header for formatting the incoming values will be generated but the actual logic must be then later defined in a separate source file.

+**NOTE:** `GPIO`s can only be set to, at most, an unsigned 32 bit integer value while `VIRT`s are doubles.

+**NOTE:** If more than one value setter is used in an incoming message, space **must** be allocated for a bit field, denoting which value setter should actually be updated.
+The bit field is as large as however many value setters there are and is appended to the end of the message block.
+This is checked for at parsing.

+##### Space optimization

+Although not required, effort should be made to optimize the placement of signals within a message.

+This can be checked for at parsing.

+Values should be optimized to be placed at appropriate integer intervals, where possible. i.e. every 32 bits for 32 bit values, every 16 bits for 16 bit values, or every 8 bits for 8 bit values.
+This is best achieved by placing values largest to smallest, where applicable.

 ## Formats